react-theming/addon-development-kit/README.md

 ```

-where `selectors` is an object on functions like:
+where `selectors` is an object with functions like:

 ```js
 {